alphagov/publishing-api/doc/api.md

   }
 ```
 - `previous_version` *(optional, recommended)*
-  - Used to ensure that we are updating the current version of the link set
+  - Used to ensure that we are updating the current version of the link set.

 ### State changes
 - A link set is created or updated, with the `lock_version` of the link set being incremented.